Pavel Durov

 Pavel Durov Arrested in Paris

-The situation for Durov is challenging.
+Durov faces serious consequences.
 If the charges are confirmed, he could face up to 20 years in prison.
-Given that Durov obtained French citizenship in 2021, he cannot be extradited or exchanged.
+Since Durov obtained French citizenship in 2021, he can't be extradited or exchanged.

 The day after the detention, on August 25, Durov was supposed to appear in court.
-However, by the evening of the same day, there was no accurate information on whether formal charges had been filed against him.
-Previously, Durov diligently avoided visiting countries whose intelligence services demanded his cooperation regarding Telegram.
+However, by evening, there was no clear information on whether formal charges had been filed against him.
+Durov had previously avoided visiting countries whose intelligence services demanded his cooperation on Telegram.

 Telegram Creator on Elon Musk, Resisting FBI Attacks, and Getting Mugged in California

 Durov had previously faced pressure from authorities.
-For example, earlier in 2024, he told Tucker Carlson in an interview about his tense relationship with the American authorities.
-According to him, wherever he and his team appeared in the US, they constantly felt the close attention of the FBI and other security services.
-During their last visit to the United States, American cybersecurity agents secretly tried to recruit one of Telegram's engineers.
-This attempt was made without Durov's knowledge, which he saw as a breach of trust and an attempt to interfere with the company's work.
+Earlier in 2024, he told Tucker Carlson in an interview about his tense relationship with American authorities.
+According to Durov, wherever he and his team went in the US, they constantly felt close scrutiny from the FBI and other security services.
+During their last US visit, American cybersecurity agents secretly tried to recruit one of Telegram's engineers.
+This happened without Durov's knowledge, which he saw as a breach of trust and interference with the company's work.

-It's absurd to consider that the platform or its owner is responsible for violations on this platform.
+It's absurd to hold the platform or its owner responsible for violations on this platform.